Dog Color Genetics Summary: Genes & Alleles Overview

 • Ma+ or atypical merle+ can cause a muted pattern with small dots on a pale background.

-• Ma or atypical merle can cause gray or beige shades that resemble color dilution.
+• Ma or atypical merle can cause a uniform gray or beige coat that resembles color dilution.

-• Mc+ or cryptic merle+ does not express a merle pattern.
+• Mc+ or cryptic merle+ does not cause a merle pattern.
 But it might amplify other alleles.

-• Mc or cryptic merle does not express a merle pattern.
+• Mc or cryptic merle does not cause a merle pattern.

 • m is the non-merle wild type allele.